lfariabr/konquest/messageShooter/docs/testing_notes/28_11_scheduling-campaign.md

 - [ ] Rate limit exceeded scenarios
 - [ ] Database connection issues

+### 8. Queue Processing
+- [ ] Fix that one queue item should be the queue itself, not the target list individuals

 ### 7. Monitoring and Reporting
 - [ ] Campaign status updates
 - [ ] Delivery statistics